middlebury/middlebury-script-lab/_sections/faq.md

 ### Who are the workshop advisors?

-Established industry professionals&mdash;writers, directors, producers&mdash;as well as agents or script consultants who will offer advice and feedback tailored to your project.
+Established industry professionals &mdash; writers, directors, producers &mdash; as well as agents or script consultants who will offer advice and feedback tailored to your project.
 We strive to invite advisors who can contribute specifically to the selected projects.

 ### What kind of activities will happen at the workshop?